BlockSigner/cove/site/content/english/_index.md

 {{< content >}}
 {{% heading %}}
-# Skribble complies <br class="hide-for-mobile">with legal requirements
+# Skribble complies
+with legal requirements
 With Skribble you sign legally and securely according to the following requirements:
 {{% /heading %}}